 At the age of seventeen, Ed volunteered to serve his country as an airman in the United States Navy.
 Based in Syracuse, Ed has spent the past fourteen years traveling the world as an aircraft mechanic.
 His many ports of call have included Panama, Spain, Turkey, and almost every middle eastern nation.
 During the first Gulf War, he served on an aircraft carrier deck in support of the coalition forces.

-On March 19, 2005 Sibak Peck was promoted to Nidan, 2nd Degree Black Belt.
+On March 19, 2005 Sifu Peck was promoted to Nidan, 2nd Degree Black Belt.

-On November 30, 2007 Sibak Peck was promoted to Sandan, 3rd Degree Black Belt.
+On November 30, 2007 Sifu Peck was promoted to Sandan, 3rd Degree Black Belt.

 back to top